feederr/feeder/README.md

 > Docker hub account is configured for this organization, so you can pull images using `:latest` tag directly from remote registry.
 > They will have format: `feederr/{service name}:{version}`

-## Useful Intellij Idea plugin to work with umbrella repo:
+## Useful Intellij Idea plugin to work with umbrella repo

 * GitToolBox